zakilive/iot-cloud-riot/README.md

 The project is open source and free to contribute, replicate or distribute under LGPLv3 License.

 # Index: Steps to replicate this project:<a name="index"></a>
+Following these below 13 steps you can reproduce our project:

 1. [Components and Boards](#components)
 2. [Clone RIOT OS Repository](#riot_os)